 Edgewater: Afghan Saray is now open in the former location of Milo’s Pita.
 The menu features kabobs and other Afghan dishes, plus daily lunch specials.
 Afghan Saray, 6141 N. Broadway, Open 11 a.m. to 10 p.m. daily.

-Edgewater: Sfera Sicilian Street Food, a collaboration between chefs Daniela Vitale and Steven Jarczyk, originally began selling arancini at farmer’s markets, moved on to a ghost kitchen, and now have a restaurant where, in addition to the arancini, they serve sandwiches, salads, and pizzas for both breakfast and lunch.
+Edgewater: Sfera Sicilian Street Food is a collaboration between chefs Daniela Vitale and Steven Jarczyk, who originally began selling arancini at farmer’s markets, moved on to a ghost kitchen, and now have a restaurant where, in addition to the arancini, they serve sandwiches, salads, and pizzas for both breakfast and lunch.
 Sfera Sicilian Street Food, 5759 N. Broadway, Open 7 a.m. to 3 p.m.
 Monday and Wednesday through Friday and 8 a.m. to 3 p.m.
 Saturday and Sunday.

 Lincoln Park: Kala, a new modern Greek restaurant with fast-casual service, will open on Tuesday, May 31, according to a rep. The menu features haloumi cheese pitas, burgers, salads, and souvlaki.
 Kala, 2523 N. Clark Street, hours not yet available.